1312255201/VendingMachine/README.md

 <h1 align="center"> VendingMachine</h1>
-<div align="center">A SCP:SL Vending Machine plugin for EXILED.
+<h3 align="center">A SCP:SL Vending Machine plugin for EXILED.</h3>

-This is my first EXILED plugin, or C# project for that matter.
+<div align="center">This is my first EXILED plugin, or C# project for that matter.

 It's a simple vending machine plugin, where you interact with a Pickup, with a coin in your hand, to receive a random item from a list in the config.</div>

 ### This plugin can be interacted with in two ways: